-Cash used in investing activities totaled \$11,835 for the year ended December 31, 2019 and \$292 for the year ended December 31, 2018.
-Cash used in investing activities during 2019 primarily consist of purchases of debt securities in line with our investment strategy.
-Cash used in investing activities during 2018 primarily consist of capital expenditures to support our previous manufacturing efforts, including the purchase of our facility and additional production equipment.
+Cash used in investing activities totaled \$15,799 for the year ended December 31, 2020 and \$11,835 for the year ended December 31, 2019.
+Cash used in investing activities primarily consist of purchases of debt securities in line with our investment strategy.